Polish Socialist Party

-The Polish Socialist Party (Polska Partia Socjalistyczna, PPS) is a socialist political party in Poland.
+The Polish Socialist Party (Polska Partia Socjalistyczna, PPS) is a democratic socialist political party in Poland.

-It was one of the most important parties in Poland from its inception in 1892 until its merger with the communist Polish Workers' Party to form the Polish United Workers' Party in 1948.
-Józef Piłsudski, founder of the Second Polish Republic, belonged to and later led the PPS in the early 20th century.
+It was one of the most significant parties in Poland from its founding in 1892 until its forced merger with the communist Polish Workers' Party to form the Polish United Workers' Party in 1948.
+Józef Piłsudski, founder of the Second Polish Republic, was a member of and later led the PPS in the early 20th century.

 The party was re-established in 1987, near the end of the Polish People's Republic.
-However, it remained in the margins of Polish politics until 2019, when it was able to win a seat in the Senate of Poland.
+However, it remained on the margins of Polish politics until 2019, when it won a seat in the Senate of Poland.

 History

-The PPS was founded in Paris in 1892 (see the Great Emigration).
-In 1893 the party called Social Democracy of the Kingdom of Poland and Lithuania, (SDKPiL), emerged from the PPS, with the PPS being more nationalist and oriented towards Polish independence, and the SDKPiL being more revolutionary and communist.
-In November 1892 the leading personalities of the PPS agreed on a political program.
-The program, largely progressive for the time of its creation, accented: independent Republic of Poland based on democratic principles, direct universal voting rights, equal rights for all nations living in Poland, equal rights for all citizens, regardless of race, nationality, religion and gender, freedom of press, speech, and assembly, progressive taxation, eight-hour workday, minimum wage, equal wages for men and women, ban on child labour (till age 14), free education, and social support in case of injury in the workplace.
+The Polish Socialist Party (PPS) was founded in Paris in 1892, during the period known as the Great Emigration.
+In 1893, a faction called the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL) split from the PPS.
+The PPS focused more on nationalism and Polish independence, while the SDKPiL adopted a far-left (Marxist), internationalist stance.
+In November 1892, key members of the PPS developed a political program that, for its time, was notably progressive.
+The program called for an independent Republic of Poland founded on democratic principles, direct universal voting rights, equal rights for all citizens regardless of religion or gender, freedom of the press, speech, and assembly, progressive taxation, an eight-hour workday, a minimum wage, equal pay for men and women, a ban on child labor (under age 14), free education, and social support for workers injured on the job.

 After the Revolution of 1905 in the Russian Empire, the party membership drastically increased from several hundred active members to a mass movement of about 60,000 members.
 Another split in the party occurred in 1906, with the Revolutionary Faction following Józef Piłsudski, who supported the nationalist and independence ideals, and the Left faction which allied itself with the SDKPiL.
 However, the Revolutionary Faction became dominant and renamed itself back again to the PPS, while the Left was eclipsed, and in 1918 merged with SDKPiL forming the Communist Party of Poland.
 In 1917-18 the party participated in the Central Council of Ukraine and the Government of Ukraine.

-During the Second Polish Republic the PPS at first supported Józef Piłsudski, including his May Coup, but later moved into the opposition to his authoritarian Sanacja regime by joining the democratic 'centrolew' (center-left) opposition movement.
+During the Second Polish Republic, the PPS at first supported Józef Piłsudski (himself a former Socialist), including his May Coup, but later moved into the opposition to his authoritarian Sanacja regime by joining the democratic 'centrolew' (center-left) opposition movement.
 Many PPS leaders and members were put on trial by Piłsudski's regime and jailed in the infamous Bereza Kartuska prison.

 The party was a member of the Labour and Socialist International between 1923 and 1940.